Skip to main navigation Skip to main content

 Do I have to pay a fee for a permit?

 Certain permits or approvals have associated fees depending on the type of activity and the source.
-Questions about fees should be directed to the agency issuing the authorization.
+Questions about fees should be directed to the agency reviewing the permit application.

 The Clean Air Act requires businesses and industries that release large amounts of air pollutants to have an air permit or registration.
 Air permits include information on which pollutants are being released, how much may be released, and what kinds of steps the source’s owner or operator is required to take to reduce the pollution.